Wills Solicitors Glasgow & Edinburgh

 More and more people are starting to think of what arrangements they would like put in place for their passing.
 One way to ensure your wishes are followed when you can no longer act to enforce them is by putting in place an ‘advance directive’ or living will.

 Living wills are instructions to the medical profession about what you would like to happen to you if you are incapacitated and unable to dictate how you would like to be treated, including whether you would like to be treated at all.

 A living will can’t make arrangements for assisted suicide, but they can be used to avoid prolonging your suffering if you fall seriously ill.

 We’ll listen to your wishes about what you want to happen in the event you fall ill, advise you on what to include in a living and how best your wishes can be met and we’ll take care of the legal aspects, including drafting a watertight living will which will see your last wishes granted.

 Contact us for a FREE Consultation to discuss writing your will.

-Based in Glasgow City Centre and Shawlands, we provide our clear and practical legal services to people across Scotland including those from Airdrie, Edinburgh, Motherwell, Bellshill, East Kilbride, Dumbarton, Paisley, Ayr, Fife, Crossmyloof, Giffnock, Clarkston, Newton Mearns and many other surrounding areas.
+Based in Glasgow City Centre, Shawlands & East Kilbride, we provide our clear and practical legal services to people across Scotland including those from Airdrie, Edinburgh, Motherwell, Bellshill, Dumbarton, Paisley, Ayr, Fife, Crossmyloof, Giffnock, Clarkston, Newton Mearns and many other surrounding areas.
 For a FREE consultation with our wills, trusts, & executry lawyers based in Glasgow, call us today on 0141 433 2626 or complete our online enquiry form and let us help you.